spoonapps/docs/testing/selenium_testing/6_common_issues.md

 ### Common Issues and Troubleshooting

-#### Cannot connect to the Spoonium Hub
+#### Cannot connect to the Spoon Hub

-Before proceeding, make sure the Spoonium hub is running on your local computer.
+Before proceeding, make sure the Spoon hub is running on your local computer.
 You can check this by opening **Windows Task Manager** and checking the **Processes** tab for *SpooniumComponent.exe*.

 **Solution 1: Check your Firewall**: This issue may occur if your computer has a restrictive firewall that blocks incoming and outgoing connections to/from your computer.

 If possible, check your firewall and make sure port 4444 is not blocked.
-This is the port the Spoonium hub listens for commands on.
-If this port is blocked, it must be unblocked before using Spoonium.
+This is the port the Spoon hub listens for commands on.
+If this port is blocked, it must be unblocked before using Spoon.

-#### Cannot Launch the Spoonium Hub
+#### Cannot Launch the Spoon Hub

 Ensure that the Spoon Plugin is installed and running.
 The Spoon Plugin can be downloaded from [http://start.spoon.net/install](http://start.spoon.net/install).